garrrrido/vr-masking-tools/README.md

 ### accurate_cut.py

-Use it to cut and concatenate segments from a video.
+Cut and concatenate segments from a video.
 Great for testing the other scripts with shorter scenes

 Create a `cuts.txt` file in the script's directory with the following format.
 The content between the left and right timestamps of every row will be included in the output video